faraheloumi/pr-preview-project-react-nginx/README.md

 - Note the IP address returned (this is your public IP).
 4. Configure Port Forwarding on Your Router
 To make your server accessible from the internet:
-    1. Log in to your router (in my case, Orange Fixbox) by opening a browser and typing: ```192.168.1.1```.
+    1. Log in to your router (in my case, Orange Fixbox) by opening a browser and typing your Default Gateway IP address.
+          Open  Command Prompt and type: ```ipconfig``` (on windows) and then look for the Default Gateway IP address.
+    2. Log in using the username/password on the sticker of your router (username: admin)
-    2. Go to Advanced Settings → Security → Virtual Server.
+    3. Go to Advanced Settings → Security → Virtual Server.
-    3. Add a new rule:
+    4. Add a new rule:
         - Name: duckdns-http
         - WAN Port: 80-80
         - LAN IP Address: your IPv4 when you tap ipconfig
         - LAN Port: 80-80
         - Protocol: TCP
-    4. Add another rule:
+    5. Add another rule:
         - Name: duckdns-https
         - WAN Port: 443-443
         - LAN IP Address: your IPv4 when you tap ipconfig